 Emmanuel College is committed to theological education and to providing qualified graduate students with funding to support their program of study in keeping with the principles of academic excellence and fairness.

-Research fellowships are awarded to both entering doctoral students and continuing internal doctoral award recipients.
-Fellows will assist Emmanuel faculty with teaching and/or research as determined.
+Research fellowships may be awarded to both entering and current doctoral students as part of the PhD funding package.
+Fellows normally assist Emmanuel faculty with teaching and/or research as determined.

 All funding is contingent on continuous full-time registration status, satisfactory academic performance and fulfillment of funding-related obligations for the fellowships.